-Joint, muscle and tendon injections are common procedures to deliver anti-inflammatory medicine around the source of your pain arising from specific joints, muscles or tendons.
-The aim of the injections is to reduce the pain and inflammation in the joint, muscle or tendon
+Spinal injections are common procedures to deliver anti-inflammatory medicine around the source of your pain arising from the spine.
+The aim of the injections is to reduce the pain and inflammation in the spine.

 The most common type of injection is a combination of local anaesthetic with a steroid like cortisone.
-Some other types of injections are Botulinum toxin (Botox) and Platelet rich plasma injections (PRP).

 All injections are performed in theatres equipped with live X-ray machine to visualize the injection as it is performed.

 The local anaesthetic agent will provide early pain relief but is short acting.
 The steroid reduces the inflammation in the injected area.
 Its effect begins anywhere from 6 hours to one week after the injection.
-Botox blocks the signal from the nerve to the muscles and will subsequently relax the injected muscle.
-PRP aims to heal the damage in your joint, tendon or muscle, subsequently providing better function and pain relief.

-Some types of Injections:
+Types of Injections:

-Your doctor will decide which type of spinal injections will benefit you depending on the location of your pain:
+Your doctor will decide which type of spinal injections will benefit you: